-UWS invites all prospective students to visit campus, particularly while classes are in session.
-While visiting campus, after obtaining a visitor badge, prospective students are welcome to observe classes and speak with students and faculty members to gain an appreciation of the university, its mission and exceptional instruction.
+UWS invites all prospective students to contact the admissions office to arrange a personalized campus visit.
+Prospective students are welcome to schedule a campus tour, observe classes and speak with students and faculty members to gain an appreciation of the university, its mission and exceptional instruction.